FuSeFL: Fully Secure and Scalable Federated Learning: Evaluation Result

 This section analyzes the robustness of FuSeFL under the adversarial threat model described in Section~\ref{thretmod}.
 The primary security goals are to protect the confidentiality of user data, model parameters, and intermediate updates in the presence of semi-honest adversaries.
 We consider two prominent threat vectors: unauthorized observation and model theft.

 \textbf{Protection Against Unauthorized Observation.} Adversaries may attempt to extract sensitive information by intercepting communication between clients or by observing model parameters during training.
 In FuSeFL, all private values, including client data, model parameters, and gradients, are secret-shared using additive masking.
 These shares appear statistically indistinguishable from random noise, preventing inference even in the case of eavesdropping.
 To securely perform training, FuSeFL employs the AriaNN protocol~\cite{ryffel2021ariannlowinteractionprivacypreservingdeep}, which guarantees confidentiality through function sharing and additive masking.
 During secure training, no single party observes plaintext data or model parameters.
 Additionally, each client retains one share of its data locally and never reveals its complete input to its training partner, preserving local privacy.
 These guarantees are backed by established cryptographic protocols validated in prior literature~\cite{secureml,fss1,fss2,aby,ABY3}.

-\textbf{Protection Against Model Theft.} Model confidentiality is a critical requirement in federated settings, particularly when the model itself represents proprietary intellectual property.
-In FuSeFL, the global model is secret-shared between two non-colluding servers and then transmitted to clients as encrypted shares.
-Each client receives only one share and cannot reconstruct the full model independently.
+\textbf{Protection Against Model Theft.} Model confidentiality is a critical requirement in federated settings, particularly when the model represents proprietary intellectual property.
+In FuSeFL, the global model is secret-shared between two non-colluding servers (at least one of which is trusted) and then transmitted to clients as encrypted shares.
+Each client receives only one share and cannot reconstruct the model independently.
 Even if an adversary intercepts a share during transmission, it reveals no meaningful information.
+In addition, the design of FuSeFL is backed up by the idea of mix networks, where the trusted server acts as a mix node to ensure that clients are grouped anonymously and cannot collude.
 Furthermore, aggregation servers do not have access to the full model updates; they operate only on shares during the FedAvg procedure.
 These protections collectively ensure that no party, client or server, can exfiltrate the full model under the semi-honest assumption.
 FuSeFL thereby mitigates the risk of model theft during both training and communication phases.